-For something more specific our free Quick Guide for Arts & Sports Teachers will demonstrate how a trip to St Ives can assist you in meeting National Curriculum objectives around these subjects.
+For something more specific our Quick Guide for Arts & Sports Teachers will demonstrate how a trip to St Ives can assist you in meeting National Curriculum objectives.

 If you’re looking to organise a school trip for younger children or primary school pupils you might find our St Ives Travel Guide for Primary Schools and Younger Children a better reference; we not only cover suitable activities for these age groups we also detail relevant information around safeguarding and the steps we take to ensure the safety and security of your children.